Guidelines for Juried Artist Member Application

 - An artist statement that is clear, concise, and connects the viewer with the work presented.

 You will find all specifications on the JAM Online Submission Form (available in late January).
 It will help you with preparing all the information you need to complete the application.
 We suggest having all your materials (content, image files, resume) in a folder on your computer before you begin.

 SAQA offers mentoring to help prepare your JAM portfolio.
 It is a free service offered to SAQA members.
 Mentors are current JAMs, as well as former members of the JAM Review Panel.

 Juried Artist mentoring cannot guarantee acceptance.
 However, a mentor will look at the work you select for submission, evaluate your professional documents, and make suggestions.
 The final decisions about what to submit are yours.

 Sharon Bass currently serves as JAM mentor.
 She can be reached by e-mail at firstname.lastname@example.org

-The JAM Review Panel evaluation gauges the level of artistic merit and professional practice demonstrated in the portfolio.
+The JAM Review Panel (JRP) evaluation gauges the level of artistic merit and professional practice demonstrated in the portfolio.

-The work: Is it of high quality?
+- The body of work: Do the selected pieces demonstrate an understanding of the principles of design?
+Are they of high quality?
 Do the images work together to present a focused point of view rather than a sampler of ideas or techniques?
-Are the images of professional quality?

 Professional presentation of images